THE DREAMER PROJECT

 Suppose ordinary people — parents, colleagues, friends — dedicated chosen hours of their lives to running an experiment.
 For those hours, they try on qualities we attribute to what we call the Dreamer.

 These qualities are not invented out of nowhere.
-They were distilled by reverse-engineering the essence of consciousness-first experience — the kind glimpsed when separation loosens and awareness feels whole.
-From that process, provisional shifts were articulated as testable stances of mind.
+They were distilled by reverse-engineering a consciousness-first stance — the kind sometimes glimpsed when reactivity softens, separation loosens, and awareness feels less divided.
+From that process, provisional shifts were articulated as testable stances of perception.

 Presence appears not as a slogan, but as the felt reality of being alive in the only now there is.